Chapter 22:

 The Great Priest is an Atheist?!

-The three of us sat around the fire as Niels retrieved some of the meat from his pack and prepared it for the fire.
+The three of us sat around the fire as Niels retrieved some of the meat from his pack and prepared it for our meal.

 “So, Shinko, does Alexander's story resonate with you?”
 Vivian asked politely.
 “Or do you think it was something you ate?
 You did seem pretty famished this morning; maybe you swallowed something harmful by mistake.”